rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

   To minimize this, I will rely on user personas to simulate different needs.
 If possible, ask classmates to try the app and provide feedback.

 ### User Testing
+User testing will be conducted to evaluate the usability of Makunote.

+**Participants:**
+- 1 classmate with different cooking habits and 2 family members with different technology experience.
+- Selected based on similarity to the defined user personas.

+**Environment:**
+- Depending on the user’s preference, remotely (via screen sharing on Zoom) or face-to-face done.
+- Equipment: A normal laptop with a camera to display the prototype, a charger and a notebook for taking notes.
+- Duration: Around 30 minutes, as the website is not highly complex.

+**Tasks tested:**
+- Add a new recipe using the form
+- View full details of an existing recipe
+- Edit an existing recipe
+- Delete a recipe
+- Navigate between pages (Home, Recipe Detail, Add/Edit)
+- Try using the search bar and find the recipe

+**Method:**
+- Each participant will be given basic instructions and asked to use the app independently.
+- Observations will be made on how they interacted with the interface and whether they experience any confusion.
+- After testing, short informal interviews will be conducted to gather feedback for improvement and user experience.

+**Scenario:**<br />
+Start the meeting - Greetings, and the purpose and tasks are explained. (~5 min)<br />
+                               ↓<br />
+Implement the tasks - Users complete tasks while being observed by me. (~15 min)<br />
+                               ↓<br />
+Discussion - Users freely express their opinions about the website’s usability. (~10 min)